Interior Design

 - Transferable:CSU

 This course introduces green and sustainable lighting design in both commercial and residential interiors.
 Topics include Leadership in Energy and Environmental Design (LEED) certification, photometrics, light sources, and effective lighting control.
-Field trips may be required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes